swyxio/swyxkit/README.md

   </details>

 Feel free to rip out these opinions as you see fit of course.
+If you want a SaaS like starter kit maybe check out [okputer](https://github.com/okupter/kitforstartups)'s

 > "Does anyone know what theme that blog is using?
 It looks really nice." - [anon](https://news.ycombinator.com/item?id=32972871)